rwebaz/Medcoin-Crypto-Currency-Project/docs/index.md

 How to communicate in an adversarial environment is the drive of all crypto functions.

-Given the Internet of Things, or **IoT** will require rapid receipt and response of secure information packages across short distances of both time and space, this division of the **MMINAIL[1]** shall not be encumbered by a restriction that forces its coin to be used solely in the medical field.
+Given the Internet of Things, or **IoT** will require rapid receipt and response of secure information packages across short distances of both time and space, this division of the MMINAIL [[1](#MMINAIL){:.red}] shall not be encumbered by a restriction that forces its coin to be used solely in the medical field.

 Indeed, as a replacement stream of revenue for the soon to be abolished state income tax systems, Medcoin™ is superiorly positioned to accommodate rapid traffic to and from state coffers.